Optware/Optware-ng/README.md

 # Attention!

-uClibc 0.9.33.2 feeds: ARMv7 (buildroot-armeabi) and MIPSEL (buildroot-mipsel) are now DEPRECATED.
-These feeds will remain there on the server, but will not be developed further, since uClibc 0.9.33.2 is *very* outdated.
-New feeds that use uClibc-ng 1.0.6: buildroot-armeabi-ng and buildroot-mipsel-ng should be used instead.
-If you have previously bootstrapped one of the uClibc 0.9.33.2 feeds using `buildroot-armeabi-bootstrap.sh` or `buildroot-mipsel-bootstrap.sh` scripts, see below for migrating instructions.
+uClibc-0.9.33.2 feeds: ARMv7 (buildroot-armeabi) and MIPSEL (buildroot-mipsel) are now DEPRECATED.
+These feeds will remain there on the server, but will not be developed further, since uClibc-0.9.33.2 is *very* outdated.
+New feeds that use uClibc-ng-1.0.6: buildroot-armeabi-ng and buildroot-mipsel-ng should be used instead.
+If you have previously bootstrapped one of the uClibc-0.9.33.2 feeds using `buildroot-armeabi-bootstrap.sh` or `buildroot-mipsel-bootstrap.sh` scripts, see below for migrating instructions.

 # Getting started